phucpq07122000/OOP_Practice/README.md

      j. **Register()**
           - Description: Allows new customers to create an account.

+## **2. Store Owner**:
-2. Store Owner: This role is assigned to users who are storekeeper.
-You can do everything that a Store Employee can do, plus You can add, update, remove your products, store employees and revenue statistics of your own store.
+     -This role is assigned to users who are storekeepers.
+You can do everything that a Store Employee can do, plus You can add, update, and remove your products, store employees, and revenue statistics of your store.

+## **3. Super Admin**:
-3. Super Admin: This role is assigned to users who have full control over the app.
-You can do everything that a Admin can do, plus you can view, add, or remove Admin Role or Store Owner, Store Employee.
+     -This role is assigned to users who have full control over the app.
+You can do everything that an Admin can do, plus you can view, add, or remove Admin Role or Store Owner, Store Employee.